SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 The GA code consists of two individual C++ files.
 One for the both GAs, and one for the visualisation of the BSD and CF model.
 First, "GA1and2.cpp" is executed to run the evolutionary process and to find a conformal representation of the input BSD.
 Secondly, "visualisation_GA.cpp" can be executed to visualise the generated conformal model by the GA.

 ![image](https://user-images.githubusercontent.com/101708661/160578064-c244c549-5fe8-4060-9721-ea4b3364c358.png)

+Also for the GA method, an example to run is added.
+Here test building 'A-O' is used as input to make conformal by the GA.

 ### "GA1and2.cpp"
 Both GAs are structured in the same file.
 The simulations of GA1 and GA2 are ran in succession.